domoritz/domoritz.github.io/_drafts/2017-01-29-the-time-i-went-to-iran.md

 Spring in Tehran was different from what I expected.
 Somehow I expected it to be hot and dry but Tehran is high up with the northern part reaching into the Alborz mountains; it actually snowed one day.
 Besides the climate, I was also impressed by how large the city was.
 There are about the same number of people in Tehran as in New York City!
 As you can see in the image below, the city extends as far as we could see that day.

 {:.center.two-thirds}
-{% include image.html name="tehran.jpg" caption="Tehran seen from the north." %}
+{% include image name="tehran.jpg" caption="Tehran seen from the north." %}

 One of the first things we visited in Tehran was the market at [Tajrish Square](https://en.wikipedia.org/wiki/Tajrish#Tajrish_Bazaar), a place that attracts all senses.
 There are stands with large heaps of spices, nuts, dried and fresh fruit.
 Another thing I liked were little wooden boxes made with mother of pearl and beautiful carpets.
 The market was lively but well organized.
 Tajrish square was actually one of my favorite places to visit because I like to see places that are part of the everyday life.

 {:.center.two-thirds}
-{% include image.html name="tajrish.jpg" caption="A food stand in the market at Tajrish Square." %}
+{% include image name="tajrish.jpg" caption="A food stand in the market at Tajrish Square." %}

 Of course, we also visited more touristy places.
 We went to Golestan Palace, a former royal palace in Tehran.
 It's a fascinating place with walls covered in mirrors and masterfully ornamented doors.
 Other places I've visited but don't have the time to talk about are the Sa'd Abad Complex, the national museum of Tehran, the time museum, and some others that I don't recount the names of.